egeniq/adapto/README.md

 It has the following major features:

-* Compatible with Zend Framework (integrates nicely into ZF applications)
+* Compatible with Zend Framework 2 (integrates nicely into ZF applications)
-* Basic CRUD functionality for relational databases with only a few lines of code
+* Basic CRUD functionality for relational databases and other data sources with only a few lines of code

 Adapto is suitable for a number of use cases:

 * Micro CMS systems
 * Data management applications

-Adapto is essentially a Zend Framework port of the classic (and by now outdated) ATK framework (http://atk-framework.com).
+Adapto is essentially a Zend Framework 2 port of the classic (and by now outdated) ATK framework (http://atk-framework.com).

 License & Copyright
 ===================